Etaphase/uDESIGN/milestone2/work summary.md

 to lub(B) - glb(B) to get the full 'width' of the uncertainty does a much better job.
 However, at finer resolutions, there still is some problem with calculation, which will probably need an "increase in fsize resolution" to adequately address.

+* promoting to a next FSS

+definitely is a correct strategy as it increases the resolution on the process, however, is not necessarily correct in that it doesn't seem to address a bigger problem of error distances converging onto the intersect point.
+It's possible that there is some sort of multiplication or division error going on here that needs to be repaired.